It’s a big task; take a step back and look at the big picture.

 Recently, I helped on a project where an IT company was moving offices, and that office was a blank box in need of love and a fit-out.
 Here’s a bunch of things you should consider if your lease is expiring soon:

 - Start looking for a new space that will meet your requirements now and in the future.
 This includes how your team works together, your growth plans, how the external environment may affect your internal office environment.
 This is the first bullet point for a reason, do not underestimate it!

-- Write down all of your requirements of what you want out of your new space.
+- Write down all of your requirements for what you want out of your new space.
 All of them.
 Make a big list and keep adding to it.
 Revisit that list and prioritise it.
-Compromise will need to happen, think about what you're willing to drop if it came to it.
+Compromise will need to happen, think about what you’re willing to drop if it came to it.

 - Who are your service providers?
 Power supply, water cooler, cleaners, internet, etc. Look at your contracts (the water cooler contract was ridiculous – it will end up being handed down, generation to generation like that heirloom plate of great-aunt Gertrude’s)

 - Leave your feelings at the door.
-Feelings have no place in your new office space, or the relationships with your outgoing and incoming landlords.
+Feelings have no place in your new office space or the relationships with your outgoing and incoming landlords.

 - A relationship that does matter is the ones with your designer/project manager/tradesmen.
 Hire someone to take care of that all for you.